Heads Up Hold’em

 Trips Plus Bet

-When making the Trips Plus bet, you are essentially betting on the strength of your own five-card poker hand to rank as at least three of a kind or higher.
-For this side bet, it doesn’t make a difference if the dealer opens, nor if the dealer’s hand beats yours.
+When making the Trips Plus bet, you are essentially betting on the strength of your five-card poker hand to rank as at least three of a kind or higher.
+It doesn’t make a difference for this side bet if the dealer opens, nor if the dealer’s hand beats yours.

 |Trips Plus Bet Pay Table|